Laser 4000: Features

 The Laser 4000 was designed in 1994 by Phil Morrison.
 It is a sloop rigged dinghy constructed from fiberglass.
 It features a single trapeze as well as an open, self-draining cockpit.
 Instead of a conventional kicking strap it features a gnav system, which pushes down on the boom from the top, instead of pulling from the bottom.
 This allows greater space for the crew to move from side to side.

 Boat manufacture is well known to be of a very high quality and durability, thus hulls from the very first molds are still competing effectively.

 However recently Laser has handed over the rules and administration of the class to the Laser 4000 class association and thus there is significant scope for boat improvement.
 Many people want to see the addition of carbon spars and lighter hulls (nickname = 4 tonner!).
 However, the class is adamant that it will stay a one class design and not a class open to unlimited modification such as the International 14 class.

 Friendly competition

-Over the years the Laser 4000 events have given the fleet a reputation as competitive but friendly, with the day's racing followed by lively evening socials.
+Over the years Laser 4000 events have given the fleet a reputation as competitive but friendly, with the day's racing followed by lively evening socials.
 The equalisation system coupled with relatively low sheet loads mean that a good variety of people are able to sail the boat.

+There are currently 3 very populated and active classes in Italy, France and the United Kingdom.
+The 2023 Eurocup will be held in France and the 2024 Europeans will be in Riva del Garda.